bstarynk/helpcovid/CUSTOMIZATION.md

 `hcv_parse_chunk_map` with `hcv_add_chunkmap_file` and
 `hcv_get_chunkmap_entry` and also our [README](README.md).

-We want to have chunkmap files to customize local multi-line messages.
+We want to have chunkmap files to customize local multi-line messages, or short single line ones.
+This is for site-specific messages.

 Blank lines or those starting with `#` are skipped.